AudaTours logoAudaTours

 Beyond its impressive collections, the NGA often hosts a variety of exhibitions and events aimed at engaging diverse audiences.
 From large-scale retrospectives to intimate initiatives like Know My Name, which supports Australian women artists, the gallery is committed to making art accessible and relevant for everyone.
 This makes it an essential stop among tourist attractions in Canberra.

-Touring the Gallery with AllTours
+Touring the Gallery with AudaTours

 The NGA is a pivotal part of the Art and Memory Walk tour, which offers a unique opportunity for **self-guided tours** through the scenic landscapes of Parkes.
-Using the AllTours app, visitors can access audio narratives that enhance their understanding of the gallery's artwork, architecture, and history.
+Using the AudaTours app, visitors can access audio narratives that enhance their understanding of the gallery's artwork, architecture, and history.
 This personal touch allows travelers to discover not only the gallery but also the cultural sites surrounding it at their own pace.

 Visitor Information